anderson-aristotle/ruby-object-model/README.md

 ```

 Sometimes, we want build more complex object by using specific instances of other
  objects.
-We can use composition to acheive this.
+We can use composition to achieve this.
 In this case, we will add
  instances of the `Song` class to the tracks of our album.

 ## Ruby Mixins